 Failure doesn’t make me feel good.
 It makes me restless and for a second I want to evaporate, be gone, so nobody will know how a big failure I was.

 Frustration, depression, embarrassment, and sadness joined forces.

 It’s not the super comet, but it’s the one thing that gives me anxiety.
 And not just me — most people I know feel the same.
-Maybe traditional schools conditioned our minds how bad failure was.
+Maybe traditional schools conditioned our minds on how bad failure was.

 I’ve met people who are depressed because of failures.
 I’ve read stories of those who got suicidal due to their failures.
 Yes, it feels shit.

 But despite the emotional pain, there are invaluable lessons I’ve learned from my mini failures:

 Failure sends a message.
 It tells us that there’s something we need to do.
 There’s something we need to improve or devise or let go or create or accept.

 Because of failures, I’ve learned how to focus on improving myself and stay humble.
 Because of failures, I’ve learned more about my weaknesses and strengths and limitations.
 And I’ve realized how powerful is my willingness in pursuing my dreams.

 Failures gave me more clarity and more energy to make things happen.